Tasty Recipes for the Home Cook

 7. Whisk eggs, 1/4 teaspoon salt, and 1/4 teaspoon black pepper in a medium bowl.

-8. Preheat a large skillet on medium.
+8. Preheat a large skillet to medium.
 Add 2 teaspoons oil.
 Add eggs, cooking until the bottom is set.
-Turn over to cook second side.
+Turn over to cook the second side.
 Remove from heat and chop with a spatula to break into little pieces.
 Remove from skillet.
 Set aside.

 9. To Make Sauce: